donbowman/user_keystone/README.md

           ),
         ),
       ),
+      '''

 And, then, every user who can authenticate (in anyway shape or form) against Keystone can use ownCloud.

+Watch out that a reconfigure can wipe the require_once() line.